-Any guest parking on campus should register at the Reception Desk or Facility Management Services (FMS) Office to receive a temporary parking pass and display the permit on the dashboard of the vehicle.
+Any guest parking overnight on campus should register at the Reception Desk to receive a temporary parking pass and display the permit on the dashboard of the vehicle.

 Visitor parking spaces will be available in Faith Village.
 Visitors or their hosts will need to acquire and display a “Guest Parking” permit to use these spots.
 Students visiting friends in Faith Village must display the guest permit on the dash of their vehicle in order to park as a guest in Faith Village.
 The standard parking permit sticker does not grant access to guest spaces in Faith Village.

 Only vehicles with the proper handicapped sticker issued by the state may park in the handicapped areas.
 Areas posted “No Parking” or with an indicated time limit are restricted as marked.
 No parking is allowed along any of the roadways unless approved by the Operations Office.
 Every member of the campus community is expected to read and observe all parking signage.
 The following parking areas are designated resident parking only and a permit is required:

 Strohm Hall, Richardson Hall, Weldin Hall, Miller Hall, Hardwick Hall, Tewinkel Hall, and Faith Village.
 The rear parking lot will be utilized by Faith Village residents; students parking overnight in the rear lot will be required to display the required parking permit sticker.

 Faculty/Staff and visitors may park in both the front and rear lot of the main building during regular business hours.
 Overnight parking is not allowed in the front lot.

 Faculty/Staff parking permit stickers should be affixed to the inside upper center windshield below the mirror.
 In order for the sticker to adhere properly, the window should be clean from dirt and wax.
 Taped-on stickers are not acceptable.